Dorobanți

 Dorobanți is a neighborhood in Sector 1, Bucharest.
 The neighborhood is dominated by red brick buildings and glass buildings.
 Main intersections/squares are Perla, Dorobanți Square, Alexandru Lahovari Square, Charles de Gaulle Square, and Quito Square.
 Main streets are Calea Dorobanților, Iancu de Hunedoara Avenue, Lascăr Catargiu Boulevard, and a small part of Ștefan cel Mare Boulevard.
 The district features many embassy buildings, and local cafés are regarded as meeting places of Bucharest's nouveau riche.

 History

 Calea Dorobanți is one of the oldest streets with heavy traffic in Bucharest.
 The area around the street was designed and built as an exclusive district.
 The current name was given to the street in 1878, after the Romanian War of Independence, as a tribute to the Romanian infantry troops (Dorobanți in Romanian) who fought at Pleven, Vidin and Grivitsa.
 The street runs from Lahovari Square to the south to Dorobanți Square to the north.
+The Ion Luca Caragiale National College is located at the northern end of Calea Dorobanți.

 In 1947, the Zambaccian Museum was founded in the neighbourhood.